Optimization of the baseline and the parent muon energy for a low energy neutrino factory: If is large

 \section{If $\theta_{13}$ is large}

 The indications of a large $\theta_{13}$ value from the experiments \cite{t2k-th13,minos-th13} and the global fit to neutrino data \cite{latest-fit-lisi,latest-fit-schwetz} is a good news for the measurements of other neutrino parameters too.
-In particular, it makes it easier to determine the mass hierarchy, and makes the measurement of $\delCP$ possible.
+In particular, it makes it easier to determine the mass hierarchy, and makes the measurement of $\delCP$ possible\footnote{ Also, see the Note added at the end of this paper for comments on the recent Daya Bay \cite{dayabay-th13} and RENO \cite{reno-th13} results.}.

 The figures presented in the previous section already give us some idea about what can be the optimal energies and baseline for hierarchy and $\delCP$ for $\sin^2\theta_{13}$ in the above range.

 If $\sin^2\theta_{13}$ is close to its present best-fit, then the LENF set up considered in this paper can determine hierarchy irrespective of what is the true $\delCP$ for baselines $\gs$ 1000 km, with a 2.5 years exposure with each of the polarities and $5 \times 10^{21}$ useful muon decays, as shown in Figure~\ref{hierarchy-Lopt}.
 If true $\delCP$ is not too close to $3 \pi/2$ then even baselines $\gs$ 700 km would be sufficient for this purpose.
 The task of $\delCP$ determination will also be easier: $\delCP$ in the range $ (0.2 - 0.8) \pi$ and $ (1.2 - 1.8) \pi$ can be determined at 5$\sigma$ for baselines of 500--2000 km for $E_{\mu}$ in the range 5-7 GeV, as can be seen from Figure~\ref{cpv-Lopt}.